dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 1/README.md

 # NSX-T & K8S - PART 1

-This guide outlines the configuration steps needed to implement a basic overlay network topology as shown in the diagram  below.
-The assumption is that vCenter, ESX Hosts and NSX-T Manager has already been deployed.
+This guide outlines the configuration steps needed to implement a basic logical network topology.
+The assumption is vCenter, ESX Hosts and NSX-T Manager has already been deployed.

 # Table Of Contents